zwindler/demystifions-kubernetes/README.md

     BY: Credit must be given to you, the creator.
     SA: Adaptations must be shared under the same terms.

 ## Prerequisites

-With his blessing, I was strongly inspired by Jérôme Petazzoni's excellent repo [dessine-moi-un-cluster](https://github.com/jpetazzo/dessine-moi-un-cluster) for this part and updated.
-Thanks a lot, Jérôme :).

-I also adapted parts of [Kelsey Hightower's kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) (the TLS certs).

 I'm going to launch this on a clean VM running Ubuntu 22.04.
 Hostname for this VM must be **kubernetes**.